 Transients or surges on the power system may originate due to switching or other causes, but the most important and dangerous surges are those caused by lightning.
 Commonly used devices for protection against lightning surges are:

-Power stations and substations consist of expensive equipment that needs protection against direct lightning strikes.
-This is achieved by the use of an earthing screen, which is a network of copper conductors placed around and over the equipment like a shield or a cage.
+Earthing screen is used to protect power station and substation equipment against lightning strike.
+It is a network of copper conductors placed around and over the equipment like a shield or a cage.
 This screen is connected to earth ground on at least two points.
 In the event of a direct lightning strike, the screen will conduct the lightning away from the equipment to the ground, thus protecting the equipment.
 For detailed video explanation, click here.

-Another effective way to protect transmission lines against lightning strikes is to use an overhead ground wire.
+Overhead ground wire is used to protect transmission lines against lightning strikes.
 The ground wires are placed higher than the line conductors and are grounded near the tower or pole such that in the event of a lightning strike, the lightning is intercepted by the ground wire and is conducted to earth ground, thus protecting the line conductors.
 For detailed video explanation, click here.

-The earthing screen and ground wires cannot provide protection to equipment from surges that may reach the equipment terminals.
-This is where a lightning arrester is used.
+Lightning Arrester is used to protect from surges that may reach the equipment terminals, which cannot be achieved using the earthing screen and ground wires.
 A lightning arrester works by conducting the high voltage surge to the ground.
 It consists of a spark gap in series with a non-linear resistor.
 It is connected in parallel to the device which it is supposed to protect, i.e., between line and ground.
 The length of the gap is so set that normal line voltage is not enough to cause an arc across the gap, but a dangerously high voltage will break down the air insulation and form an arc.
 The property of the non-linear resistance is that its resistance decreases as the voltage (or current) increases and vice-versa.
 For detailed video explanation, click here

 To operate an electric power system reliably, and to plan its expansion properly, power system engineers perform a variety of network studies.
 The most common types of network studies are